andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-ios.md

 Below an overview of this Quickstart:

-### MSAL.NET
+### MSAL

 MSAL ([MSAL.framework](https://github.com/AzureAD/microsoft-authentication-library-for-objc)) is the library used to sign in users and request tokens used to access an API protected by Microsoft Azure Active Directory.
-You can use carthage to install it by first running the following command in bash terminal from App’s root folder to build MSAL framework:
+You can use carthage to install it by first running the following command in bash terminal from App’s root folder to build MSAL:

 ```bash
 echo "github \"AzureAD/microsoft-authentication-library-for-objc\" \"master\"" > Cartfile